 What Happens if I Stop Paying My Maintenance Fees?

 You should never stop paying your annual fees on your timeshare.
 If you do, you will default on your ownership and it will affect your credit.
-Timeshare ownership is like owning real estate in away.
+Timeshare ownership is somewhat similar to owning real estate.
 If you were to stop paying on your mortgage for your house, or the HOA to upkeep the neighborhood, your credit will be affected (and that doesn’t look good to the bank!)

 How to Get Out of Timeshare Maintenance Fees